entropy-data/dataproduct-mcp/README.md

 ## Configuration

-Add this entry to your MCP client:
+Add this entry to your MCP client configuration:

 ```json
 {